neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 <DetailIconCards>

-<a href="/docs/guides/branch-promote" description="Promote a branch to the primary branch of your Neon project using the Neon API" icon="split-branch">Promote a branch</a>
+<a href="/docs/guides/branch-promote" description="Promote a branch to the primary branch of your Neon project using the Neon API" icon="trend-up">Promote a branch</a>

 </DetailIconCards>